DrevilYT/UpgradeScript/README.md

 # NOTE
 - This script still works for upgrading your Windows pc from any version to Pro.
 - But it wont activate it.
 - I have made a new project for activating Windows.
+- So I will no longer be updating this script.
-The link is below.
+- The link to my new project is below.
 - [Drev's Windows Activation Tool (DWAT)](https://github.com/drevilyt/activationscript)

 # UpgradeScript